-The TV is able to decode MPEG2 video.
-Other types of digital video, such as DV video provided by some camcorders, must be decoded by the source device and sent to the TV as analog video or S-Video.
+The HDTV receiver is able to decode MPEG2 video.
+Other types of digital video, such as DV video provided by some camcorders, must be decoded by the source device and sent to the HDTV receiver as analog video or S-Video.
 If the camcorder uses a compatible digital control system, the IEEE 1394 cable can still provide control for the camcorder while the TV is viewing the analog video or S-Video signals.